brian-carroll/elm-compiler/compiler/src/Generate/C/notes.md

 }
 ```

+# Notes from talking to Evan

-# Json-like library for encoding/decoding Wasm, with code gen from types
+## Json-like library for encoding/decoding Wasm, with code gen from types

 Specific use case: generate jsToWasmMsg, knowing Msg
 from building blocks